poissonconsulting/tuv-x/docs/source/developer.rst

      function constructor( config, grid_warehouse, profile_warehouse )           &
          result( this )

+       use musica_assert,                 only : assert_msg
        use musica_config,                 only : config_t
+       use musica_string,                 only : string_t
        use tuvx_cross_section,            only : base_constructor
        use tuvx_grid_warehouse,           only : grid_warehouse_t
        use tuvx_profile_warehouse,        only : profile_warehouse_t